LinsMinecraftStudio/Polymer/README.md

 Polymer is a library for plugins from Lins Minecraft Studio, and you can also use it (of course, this is more suitable for lazy developers, like me).
 Discord: https://discord.gg/W36MJhBtGy

+## Modules Description

+scheduler: For scheduling tasks(make bukkit and folia compatibility)
+plugin: Just the plugin
+core: The core of the library
+objectutils: Some small utilities that don't need paper-api

 ## Installation
 ### Maven
 ```